 That ten years later in Virginia City ended up after having been on a road trip over some period of time with an inner city elementary school teacher I knew who owned a nearly new Volkswagen Westfalia Camper.
 Two of her favorite authors were Mark Twain and Louis L'Amour.
 Both authors had spent a lot of time in and around Virginia City writing about the general area and the Comstock Lode.
 Twain himself had even written extensively on the Washoe Zephyr.
 When she overheard I was headed that way she bargained the use of us sharing her Volkswagen camper, among other things, for the opportunity of the two of us traveling together.
 When the time suddenly came up that she had to hotfoot it as fast as she could back home down Highway 395 to Los Angeles and her job, we were in Virginia City.
 When I say I opted to stay, in order for her to pick up 395 from Virginia City she had to go to Carson City, and when she did I actually went as far as Carson City with her, maybe 15 miles down the road from Virginia City.

 In a round about way I knew a few people who worked in the small community of Mound House, about half way between Carson City and Virginia City, and through them able to finagle the use of a jeep.
 I felt I needed a jeep, or at least a four wheel drive vehicle because I intended to, after the teacher left, if I could, search down and find the the miner's shack that figured so prominently in the above story.
 It had been ten years or so since those events happened, and even then a great deal of it was done either in the dark or naked.
 After a couple of days of either searching around and asking around or both, I was finally able to not only find the road that led up to the shack, but see the shack in the distance.
 When I got up to it the place was a wreck, possibly from a fire then collapse.
 The upper part of the stone and rock chimney had fallen over and crashed through the floor easily showing the hole underneath.
 Working my way through the debris I was able to peer down into the hole.
 The thing is, when I was there ten years before the hole was at least ten feet deep, maybe twelve.
 However, now it was at the most eight feet deep and maybe less.
 So too, nowhere was there any sign of a tunnel leading away from the hole in any direction.
 Making sure I could get back out I dropped into the hole just to make sure I wasn't missing anything.
 When I turned around to climb out I was looking into the barrel of a 12 gauge pistol-grip pump shotgun, a 12 gauge pistol-grip pump shotgun being held by a woman.
-When she asked what I was doing I answered, "Reliving my childhood."
+When she asked what I was doing I answered, "Reliving my childhood and hoping to continue into my manhood."

 Before I could say anything she said she knew the jeep I had been driving and it wasn't mine.
 Giving her the name of the owner and that it was loaned to me to do just what I was doing, she seemed to renege, at least enough that she pointed the shotgun away from my face and let me out of the hole.
 We walked to her car where she had a cooler and a few cold beers.
 Sitting in the shade we shared stories.
 As it turned out, according to the woman, who was pretty much a girl in that she was so young, the Lara Croft looking woman who absconded with the skull that night was her aunt.
 According to what she told me, a few days after the stolen skull event, of which nobody ever knew it was a stolen skull event, someone found her motorcycle off the road near Topaz Lake, thirty or so miles south of Carson City.
 There was no sign of her nor has she ever shown up.
 She said when she heard I was in town, "ex-naked boy," she followed me to see what I was up to figuring I was connected somehow with the disappearance of her aunt.
 She said no one at the brothel was talking and the registration at the motel in Carson City led nowhere.
 She also said that my description of the Orson Welles man and the cabana boy didn't sound like anybody she could remember seeing around Lovelock or Carson City.